-- Mitochondria are enclosed by an outer membrane and an inner membrane that - Mitochondria contain proteins needed for cellular respiration and generation of ATP.
+- Mitochondria are enclosed by an outer membrane and an inner membrane that - folds inward to form cristae.

+Mitochondria contain proteins needed for cellular respiration and generation of ATP.

 They are the energy transformers in terms of performing cellular respiration.

 - Plastids are another class of organelles used for photosynthesis or storage of materials.

-- Amyloplasts
+- · Amyloplasts

 - · Chromoplasts

 - · Chloroplasts